medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ----
 ## HTML Samples

+The HTML/JavaScript samples can only be used in Internet Explorer because ActiveX support is needed and this is specifically blocked in other browsers for security reasons.
+However, the HTML samples can be used to explore the API without using a development system such as Visual Studio, since a simple text editor can be used to make changes to the code.
+Please be aware that to use the Signature Library in a different browser such as Firefox or Chrome, additional services are required: see the cross-browser support library SigCaptX.

 Open the html samples in Internet Explorer - the only browser which will support ActiveX.
-To use the Signature Library in an alternative browser see the cross-browser support library SigCaptX.

 In IE you must 'Allow blocked content' as prompted to allow the ActiveX control to run.
 You can remove the prompt through IE Tools...Internet options...Advanced...Security: Allow active content